istovpets/sqlset/README.md

 	query = sqlSet.MustGet("users", "CreateUser")
 	fmt.Println("CreateUser query:", query)

+	// You can also get a query with a single argument if there is only one query set query, err = sqlSet.Get("GetUserByID")
+	if err != nil {
+		log.Fatalf("Failed to get query with single argument: %v", err) }
+	fmt.Println("GetUserByID query (single arg):", query)

+	// Or using dot notation
+	query, err = sqlSet.Get("users.GetUserByID")
+	if err != nil {
+		log.Fatalf("Failed to get query with dot notation: %v", err) }
+	fmt.Println("GetUserByID query (dot notation):", query)

     // You can also retrieve metadata for all query sets metas := sqlSet.GetSetsMetas()
     for _, meta := range metas {